josemotta/IoT.Starter.Np2.Core/README.md

 Then, suppose that the original "idea" has grown enough to fit in a profitable business plan and it was accepted by investors.
 After that, an executive manager get involved and gathered a compact developer team, well trained to apply an agile methodology, in order to keep a smooth and continuous workflow.
 Great!
 Where are we now?
 Some time has passed since the investors came in and they are already pushing for results.
 We should speed up the development process to launch product as soon as possible, they say.

 We just started Proof of Concept, when we expect to build the preliminary version that comply with users and investors needs.
 This is the first version and it should not handle all the complexity required by the final product.
 The goal is to generate a healthy embryo.
-Since methodology is able to evolve the embryo continuously, we can start it small.
-Each version will add functionality and fix issues based on the corresponding tests.
+Since methodology may evolve the embryo continuously, we can start it small and each version will add functionality and new tests until we have the Pilot prototype.

 This is the moment that a Starter Kit may help the team to focus in the main concepts behind the IoT initiative and  make it profitable.
-The resources we got until now - a manager leading  a team that applies a methodology to generate a workflow, all them are  fully operational, immediately after the Starter Kit is installed.
+Better than that, the resources we got until now - a manager leading a team applying a methodology to generate a smooth workflow, all them are fully operational, immediately after the Starter Kit is installed.

-<h2>Background</h2>

-<p>(Optional) Is there any background to this article that may be useful such as an introduction to the basic ideas presented?</p>

 <h2>Using the code</h2>